LiuFelicity/IR_Final_Project/README.md

 # IR_Final_Project

-This project is a web scraping and content extraction pipeline for collecting and processing opportunity listings from [opportunitiescircle.com](https://www.opportunitiescircle.com/).
-It also includes a recommendation system based on Latent Semantic Indexing (LSI) and user ratings, accessible via both a command-line interface (CLI) and a graphical user interface (GUI).
+This project is a comprehensive web scraping and content extraction pipeline designed to collect and process opportunity listings from [opportunitiescircle.com](https://www.opportunitiescircle.com/).
+It features a recommendation system based on Latent Semantic Indexing (LSI) and user ratings, which is accessible through both a command-line interface (CLI) and a graphical user interface (GUI).

+The pipeline automates the process of fetching, extracting, and analyzing data, making it easier to discover and recommend opportunities tailored to user preferences.
+The GUI allows users to interact with the system by creating profiles, receiving recommendations, and providing feedback through ratings.
+These ratings are then used to improve the recommendation model.

 ## Directory Structure